dotnet/corefx/Documentation/project-docs/porting.md

 ### App Domains

 **Justification**.
 AppDomains require runtime support and are generally quite expensive.
-They are not implemented in .NET Core or .NET Native.
+They are not implemented in .NET Core.
 We do not plan on adding this capability in future.

 **Replacement**.
 AppDomains were used for different features; for isolation we recommend processes and/or containers.
 For dynamic loading, we provide `AssemblyLoadContext`.
 Information (such as the name and base directory) is provided by APIs on other types, for instance `AppContext.BaseDirectory`.
 Some scenarios, such as getting the list of loaded assemblies are unsupported as they are inherently fragile.

-To make code migration from .NET Framework easier, we have exposed some of the `AppDomain` API surface in .NET Core and .NET Native.
+To make code migration from .NET Framework easier, we have exposed some of the `AppDomain` API surface in .NET Core.
 Some of the APIs work fine (e.g. `UnhandledException`), some of them do nothing (e.g. `SetCachePath`) and some of them throw `PlatformNotSupportedException` (e.g. `CreateDomain`).
 See more details about particular API differences in [TODO](https://github.com/dotnet/corefx/issues/18405).

 ### Remoting